josharrowsmith/josharrowsmith/README.md

 Hi!
 I'm Josh

-I've got lots of experience with React, React Native and have been diving deep into serverless architecture.
+I've got lots of experience with React, Shopify and have been diving deep into serverless architecture.
 Just waiting for chatgpt to take over :)

 If you'd like to get in touch with me, you can reach me at josh.arrowsmith12@gmail.com